You are here

 Economy – World Traveller

-British Airways has introduced a modern fleet of Boeing 777 aircraft for their services to Australia.
-Featuring a stylish new interior, the economy cabin is fitted out with the latest slim-line seats with greater recline, larger personal video screens and in-seat power supply.
+British Airways has a modern fleet of A380, Dreamliner and 747/777 aircrafts for their services to the USA.
+Featuring a stylish interior, Economy cabins are fitted out with the latest slim-line seats with greater recline, larger personal video screens and in-seat power supply.
 Each seat also features an adjustable headrest and lumbar support.
-Pillows and blankets are provided at each seat as are complimentary toothbrush and toothpaste packets.
-Eye shades and flight socks are available upon request.
+Pillows and blankets are provided at each seat.

 Entertainment: Enjoy hundreds of entertainment options on British Airways’ High Life Entertainment System.
 Featuring movies, TV programmes, games, music and more, passengers will find hours of personal, on demand programming.
 Each seat back video screen is touch activated and easy to use and navigate.
 Headphones are provided.

 Food and Beverage: A new, improved range of meal options onboard include pretzels with welcome drink, a four-course meal, a Magnum ice-cream service for day flights, a 'help yourself' tuck box for night flights, and a beverages and bar service - provided throughout your journey.
 Chat to your Travel Expert to find out more.

 World Traveller Plus passengers will enjoy attentive service and greater personal space at a more affordable price than Club World.
 World Traveller Plus also offers wider seats than standard World Traveller/Economy Class and features more leg room.
 Situated in its own intimate cabin, World Traveller Plus passengers are treated to complimentary meal and bar service throughout the flight.
 Additionally, each seat has its own power supply to recharge laptops and other portable devices.